akullpp/awesome-java/README.md

 ### Miscellaneous

+*Other stuff related to testing.*

 * [Mutability Detector](https://github.com/MutabilityDetector/MutabilityDetector) - Reports whether instances of a given class are immutable.
 * [raml-tester](https://github.com/nidi3/raml-tester) - Tests if a request/response matches a given RAML definition.
 * [TestContainers](https://github.com/testcontainers/testcontainers-java) - Provides throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
 * [pojo-tester](http://www.pojo.pl/) - Automatically performs tests on basic POJO methods.

 ### Mocking

+*Tools which mock collaborators to help testing single, isolated units.*

 * [JMockit](http://jmockit.org/) - Integration testing, API mocking and faking, and code coverage.
 * [Mockito](https://github.com/mockito/mockito) - Mocking framework that lets you write tests with a clean and simple API.